Charles Boutin: Maryland House of Delegates

 Boutin and Michael D. Griffin won the Republican nomination to run for one of the seats in the Maryland House of Delegates from District 34A in 1998.
 He won in the general election alongside Democratic nominees Mary-Dulany James and B. Daniel Riley.
 He won reelection in 2002, alongside James while Riley lost reelection.
 He resigned from the state legislature to take a position on the Maryland Public Service Commission and Governor Bob Ehrlich replaced him with Sheryl Davis Kohl.

 During his tenure in the House of Delegates he served on the Health and Government Operations, and Environmental Matters committees.
 He was a member of the Rural, Taxpayers Protection, Maryland Legislative Sportsmen's, and Veterans caucuses.
 From 2003 to 2005, he served as chief deputy Minority Whip.

 Later life

-Boutin began his term on the Maryland Public Service Commission on July 1, 2005, but resigned from the commission on March 7, 2007, after a convicted prostitute stated that she had spent over one hour with Boutin and used his state computer account to send emails to her.
+Boutin began his term on the Maryland Public Service Commission on July 1, 2005, but resigned from the commission on March 7, 2007, after a convicted prostitute stated that she had spent over one hour with Boutin.
+Boutin admitted using his state computer account to send e-mails to the prostitute but denied meeting with her.
 Governor Martin O'Malley appointed Lawrence Brenner to replace Boutin on the commission.

 Chief Administrative Law Judge Thomas E. Dewberry selected Boutin to work as an administrative law judge at the Maryland Office of Administrative Hearings which he started on April 4, 2007, and worked as until 2012.

 Boutin died after drowning in Rock Hall, Maryland, on May 23, 2021.